minecraft-py/docs-zh/docs/index.md

-# Document
+# Documentation
-This is the offical document of Minecraft-in-python.
+This is the offical documentation of Minecraft-in-python.

 Minecraft-in-python, abbreviation `mcpy`, is a Minecraft-like game, it's written in 100% pure python.